 This page lists ongoing or planned projects related to Grosseteste.
 Bringing this information together may prevent the duplication of research or facilitate contact between people working in the same area.
 The contact details of the people mentioned below can be found in The Society page (if they are not members, we have tried to provide an address).
-If you are working on a Grosseteste project at the moment and would like it listed here, please contact John Flood.
+If you are working on a Grosseteste project at the moment and would like it listed here, please contact Gioacchino Curiello.
 (You don’t have to have any Society connection and you can decide what level of detail you would like to supply).

 Publications in Progress